 - Click the Window + R button to open the Run box.

 - Enter C:\ProgramData\Intuit\Entitlement Client\v8 or (v6) in the box and click OK.

 - Look for the EntitlementDataStore.ECML option and then right-click on it.

 - Click on delete from the drop-down menu.

 After following the above steps, restart the QuickBooks application and check if the error is resolved.
-If the problem persists and you are still not able to use your QB Desktop, feel free to contact us on our QuickBooks Help Number.
+If the problem persists and you are still not able to use your QB Desktop, feel free to contact us on our QuickBooks Support Help team.
 This number will connect you to our certified QuickBooks technicians who can resolve all your QB errors in a jiffy.